friday27/stock-price-api/README.md

 ### /stocks

-* **POST**    /stocks - Add stocks into the user's watchlist (with/without heldPrice and heldAmount)
-* **PATCH**   /stocks - Add buying (amount > 0)/ selling (amount < 0) records of stocks on the specific price and amount, or add the ticker into watchlish without price and amount
+* **POST**    /stocks - Add buying (amount > 0)/ selling (amount < 0) records of stocks on the specific price and amount, or add the ticker into watchlish without price and amount.
-* **DELETE**  /stocks - Remove tickers from watchlist if the held amount = 0
+* **DELETE**  /stocks - Remove tickers from watchlist if the held amount = 0.
 * **GET**     /stocks/ticker?q=symbol - Return the stock information without profit and return.
 * **GET**     /stocks - Get the user's stock watchlist with calculated profit and return(%).

 #### Test Cases - Stocks

 * Should add tickers into user's watchlist without held price and amount (check db) [done]
-* Should add tickers into user's watchlist with held price and amount (check db)
+* Should add tickers into user's watchlist with held price and amount (check db) [done]
-* Should not add tickers into user's watchlist with negative held price
+* Should not add tickers into user's watchlist with negative held price [done]
-* Should not add non-exising tickers into user's watchlist
+* Should not add non-exising tickers into user's watchlist [done]
-* Should not add tickers into user's watchlist without authentication
+* Should not add tickers into user's watchlist without authentication [done]
-* Should add selling records into user profile (check db)
+* Should add selling records into user profile (check db) [done]
-* Should add buying records into user profile (check db)
-* Should not add selling records when the stock amount held by the user < selling amount
+* Should not add selling records when the stock amount held by the user < selling amount [done]
-* Should not add selling records when the amount >= 0
-* Should not add selling records with negative price
-* Should not add selling records without authentication
-* Should not add buying records when the amount <= 0
-* Shoule not add buying records with negative price
-* Should not add buying records without authentication

 * Should delete tickers from user's watchlist if held amount = 0 (check db)
 * Should not delete tickers from user's watchlist if held amount > 0